Child & Family Well-being

 The program only accepts referrals from DCYF staff.

 Foster Care Support

-Foster parents are provided training and receive help from a team of clinicians and case managers, available 24 hours a day, seven days a week, 365 days a year.
-Foster parents receive financial support too, including a weekly, tax-free stipend; full medical and dental coverage for the foster child; and an allowance for new clothing.
-Free child care is available for working foster parents.
+Foster parents receive financial support too, including monthly, tax-free stipend; full medical and dental coverage for the foster child; and free child care is available for working foster parents.

 Who May Become a Foster Parent?

 You must be at least 21 years old, and a Rhode Island resident.
 You may be single, partnered or married.
 Contact us for further information about other requirements.

 We take pride in all families!
 Family Service of Rhode Island's program is LGBTQQI welcoming.

 What about Adoption?